 Most Viewed Videos

 Above.
-Normal Fetal CNS at 22 2/7 weeks.
+Normal Fetal CNS.
+22 2/7 weeks.
 Key fetal anatomy includes the choroid plexus, the septum cavum pellucidi (SCP), the lateral ventricles, and the corpus callosum.
 The pericallosal artery is a continuation of the anterior cerebral artery and it continues superiorly and posteriorly supplying the corpus callosum and the medial aspect of the cerebral hemisphere.
 (Video courtesy of Dr. Mayank Chowdhury; Pallav Imaging Institute, Mayflower Women’s Hospital, Ahmedabad, India).

 Above.
 Fetal Heart.
 Normal.
 A short axis view demonstrating the RV (right ventricle), the MPA (main pulmonary artery), and the PV (pulmonary valve).
 In this view, the aorta is seen as the MPA crosses over it.

 Above.
 Fetal Heart.
 Normal 3 vessel view.
-Slightly oblique transverse view of chest demonstrating the 3 vessel view in appropriate order: the MPA (main pulmonary artery), the aorta, and the SVC (superior vena cava).
+Slightly oblique transverse view of chest demonstrating the 3 vessel view in the appropriate order: the MPA (main pulmonary artery), the aorta, and the SVC (superior vena cava).

 Above.
 Fetoscopic laser, Twin-Twin Transfusion Syndrome (TTTS).
 This video demonstrates fetoscopic laser photocoagulation of placental vessels in TTTS utilizing the Solomon technique.

 Above.
 Cervical Myelomeningocele.
 Transverse view of the cervical spine with myelomeningocele.

 Above.
 Fetal Heart.
 Ebstein anomaly with displacement of the tricuspid valve, atrialized right ventricle (ARV), and functional right ventricle (FRV).
 RA=large right atrium, LV=left ventricle, RV=right ventricle.